theodore-thormann/MonteCarlo/README.md

 A Monte Carlo simulator created for a final project for DS5001

 ## Description
 This Monte Carlo simulator consists of three separate classes.
 The Die class, the Game class, and the Analyzer class

+#Synopsis

 ## Installing
 Running the following code from the terminal on your machine inside the directory which you downloaded this repo to will install the MonteCarlo package onto your machine: